Planning a trip to Scotland? Here are 25 amazing things to do in Dundee! Your complete guide to the city starts right here…

 If you’ve never been to Dundee before or have preconceptions about what it’s like then I’d say: it’s probably not what you think.
-The city has evolved, grown and even been doused in praise by cultural juggernauts such as GQ and Vogue.
-I like to think of it as a little underdog town that’s slooowly getting noticed by the cool kids.
+The city has evolved, rebranded, and even been doused in praise by cultural juggernauts such as GQ and Vogue.
+I like to think of it as a little underdog town that’s slowly getting noticed by the cool kids.

 What should you know about Dundee?

-Dundee is historically known for three things: jute, jam, and journalism.
-Jute is a rough fibre used to create canvas, sacking, and twine and the industry was a big part of Dundee’s past.
+First of, what is jute?
+Well, jute is a rough fibre used to create canvas, sacking, and twine and was a big part of Dundee’s industrial past.
 There’s still plenty of beautiful old mill buildings that tell the story of city’s thriving jute industry past.
 One example is the lovely Indigo Hotel in Dundee, which is a great place to stay.

 And finally, the third of the three Js refers to journalism.
 Journalism nods to the publishing company DC Thomson, whose headquarters were – and still are – located in Dundee.
-The company is responsible for iconic comics such as the Beano and the Dandy and their equally famous characters Dennis the Menace, Minnie the Minx and Desperate Dan.
+The company is responsible for creating iconic comics such as the Beano and the Dandy and their equally famous characters Dennis the Menace, Minnie the Minx and Desperate Dan.
 Even more interestingly, I used to work there!

 Vegan restaurants in Dundee

 One final point.
 I’m not a vegetarian or vegan myself but I know the that’s something people want to know when they’re visiting a city.
 Are there any vegan and vegetarian restaurants in Dundee?
 I have good news, there’s a good selection of vegan restaurants in Dundee to choose from, including Underdog Dundee, Rad Apples, and Marwick’s Vegan Cafe.
 Have a quick mosey here for more on what the city has to offer for vegans.